OliverZott/velosaurus-backend/README.md

 - Exception handling
     - global
-    - ID
-    - no entry found

 - Logging
     - where? only in global exc handling?

-- DTO
+- DTOs
-    - for differenct API endpoints
+    - for different API endpoints

+- ocker Container for local dev/testing

 Patterns: